paulphysio/Avidiz-assignment/Assignment/Assignment2/report.md

+*The Report Of Creating Pearson correlation coefficient using your own Algorithm*

 The Pearson correlation coefficient (PCC) is a measure of the linear correlation between two variables.
 It ranges from -1 (perfect negative correlation) to 1 (perfect positive correlation) and a value of 0 indicates no correlation.
 In Python, the PCC can be calculated using the pearsonr() function from the scipy.stats module.

 Calculating the Pearson correlation coefficient (PCC) in Python without using libraries is relatively straightforward.
 The PCC is defined as the covariance of two variables divided by the product of their standard deviations.